Kentucky Maple Syrup

 In order to collect the sap the trees must be tapped.
 In Kentucky, this takes place in late December or early January.
 Tree tapping consists of drilling a 5/16” hole 2” deep into the tree.
 A plastic hollow spout (tap) is tapped into the tree.
 The sap will flow out of this tap into a container or into a tubing system so the sap can be collected and evaporated in a sugar house.
 A sugar house or sugar shack is a building where the maple sap is evaporated into maple syrup.

 Most farms in Kentucky tap less than 2,000 trees.
-However, if you have two or three trees you can tap them and make your own maple syrup in your back yard.
-Many Kentucky producers will not tap a tree less than 8’ in diameter.
-If the maple tree measures 8”-18” one tap can be made in the tree.
+However, if you have two or three trees you can tap them and make your own maple syrup in your backyard.
+Producers should not tap a tree less than 12’ in diameter.
+If the maple tree measures 12”-18” one tap can be made in the tree.
 If the tree measures 18”-24” two taps can be installed in the tree if the tree has a diameter greater than 24” then 3 taps can be installed in the tree.
 Each tap will yield 5-15 gallons of sap per season.

 The maple sap is collected only during the winter months when the temperatures are below freezing during the night and above freezing in the day.
 The sap flows when the trees thaw.